ubikorp/lacking.org/_posts/podcast/2021-02-02-0150-secret-canine-agent.md

-keywords: A Big Yes And A Small No, Andre Williams, Boh Runga, Certain Animals, Com Truise, Crocodiles, Death Valley Girls, DJ Dolores, Dr. Dog, Drive-By Truckers, Fastball, Fort Lauderdale, illuminati hotties, Jeff Tweedy, Jennyanykind, The Kinks, Kruder &amp; Dorfmeister, Lavender Diamond, The Lemon Twigs, Les idiots, Lunchbox, The Nude Party, Quasi, Rob Crow, Robyn Hitchcock, Stereo Total, The Stillmen, TLO, Viagra Boys, The Wedding Present, The Z Kamp Express
+keywords: A Big Yes And A Small No, Andre Williams, Boh Runga, Certain Animals, Com Truise, Crocodiles, Death Valley Girls, DJ Dolores, Dr. Dog, Drive-By Truckers, Fastball, Fort Lauderdale, illuminati hotties, Jeff Tweedy, Jennyanykind, The Kinks, Kruder + Dorfmeister, Lavender Diamond, The Lemon Twigs, Les idiots, Lunchbox, The Nude Party, Quasi, Rob Crow, Robyn Hitchcock, Stereo Total, The Stillmen, TLO, Viagra Boys, The Wedding Present, The Z Kamp Express
 ---
 Viagra Boys don’t care what you think… there’s plenty of room for a saxophone and John Prine covers in the backseat of a 21st century punk band.